Ugochukwuodinaka/World-Energy-Consumption-Analysis/README.md

 - <img src="images/Top_10_Countries_By_Energy_Per_GDP.png" width="300">

 - **Top 10 Countries With Most Energy Per GDP:**
-- The analysis of the "Top 10 Countries by Energy Per Capita" chart is led by Trinidad and Tobago, with an energy consumption of 299.3 units per capita.
-Bahrain follows with 265.3, and Singapore with 261.1 units.
-The data reveals a significant variation in energy consumption per capita among different countries.
-The high values in countries like Trinidad and Tobago and Bahrain are likely due to their small populations and energy-intensive industries, such as oil and gas production.
-Conversely, countries like Canada and Qatar, while also high, reflect their substantial energy resources and lower population density.
+- The analysis of the "Top 10 Countries by Energy Per GDP" chart is led by Trinidad and Tobago, with an energy intensity of 299.3 units per GDP.
+Bahrain and Singapore follow, with values of 265.3 and 261.1 units per GDP, respectively.
+These figures indicate the amount of energy consumed relative to the economic output of these nations.
+Countries like Mongolia and North Korea, with energy intensities of 220.9 and 207.3, also appear on this list, reflecting significant energy consumption in relation to their GDPs.

-- This analysis highlights the disparity in energy consumption per capita across countries, indicating varying levels of industrialization, resource availability, and energy efficiency.
-Countries with high per capita energy consumption often have significant energy-intensive industries or are major energy producers.
+- The high energy per GDP values in countries like Trinidad and Tobago and Bahrain suggest that their economies are highly energy-dependent, often due to energy-intensive industries such as oil and gas.
+This implies that these countries consume a substantial amount of energy to generate economic output, revealing potential inefficiencies or a heavy reliance on energy resources.
 <br />
 <br />